pelDev/alphatwelve-assessment/README.md

 # 🛍️ Flutter E-Commerce App

-A scalable and modular **Flutter E-Commerce application** built as part of a job assessment.
+A scalable and modular **Flutter E-Commerce application**.
 The app demonstrates a clean architecture approach with separate layers for data, domain, and presentation.
 It supports product browsing and full cart functionality with clean and testable code.

 ---